sergioramiro/Factorial-metrics/README.md

 ## **How to use** 🚀

-Once the application is up and running, open your web browser and go to:
+Once the application is running (and wait a few seconds for everything to start 😅), open your web browser and go to:
 ```
 http://localhost:3000/
 ```